Piracetam for social anxiety

 Piracetam is especially helpful for those suffering from most types of age-related cognitive decline.

-Piracetam is also particularly useful to students and executives who want to boost cognition, learning and memory.
+Piracetam is also particularly useful to students and executives who want to enhance cognitive functioning, learning and memory.

 You should use Piracetam with a good choline supplement like Alpha GPC or CDP-Choline.
 It helps boost neural acetylcholine, so demands the presence of more choline in your brain.